-He is an expert in the Omnisense monitoring system which is unique in being able to measure moisture content inside walls as well as temperature and humidity.
+It is important to know that buildings preform properly and as intended.
+He has worked extensively with the AECB using the Omnisense monitoring system which is unique in being able to measure moisture content inside walls as well as temperature and humidity.
 He used this to prepare large amounts of data for the Case Studies and Economics modules of the Carbonlite Retrofit course.

 Retrofit, Passivhaus and Energy are substantially about data, handling that data and processes.
 Tim is an expert in Visual Basic from a year of Computer Science at University and a long background in R&D before he became an Architectural Technologist.
 His PHribbon software has been an impressive demonstration of this, and he also uses this skill on other bespoke projects.
 For example he’s written an extensive estimating software for a commercial client using 10 dialogues.
 For the AECB he wrote software to routinely bring in data from a dozen houses with 20-50 sensors in each and calculate mould risk inside constructions.